coder/docs/workspaces/lifecycle.md

 down.
 A stopped workspace requires a [rebuild](#Rebuilds) before you can access it again.

+Organizations can optionally allow users to modify or disable auto-off criteria for specific workspaces.

 ## Hooks

 Coder exposes a few hooks during the build process.
 Once a workspace is